Notes on the Geography of The Eastern United States: Logging in the Maine Woods

 A smaller set, all "choked" up.

-A very large percentage of the wood fiber winds up as pulp and paper.
-It's been that way since both International Paper and Great Northern entered this domain early in the 20th century.
+A very large percentage of the wood fiber winds up as pulp or paper.
+It's been that way since both International Paper and Great Northern started production early in the 20th century.

-That's why the logs are bucked into 4-foot lengths.
+Because most of the wood will be pulped, it's sometimes bucked into 4-foot lengths.
 It's an obsolete practice but still commonplace on the smaller holdings, where roads like this will be walled for hundreds of yards with shortwood ready for loading.